 The message No means that no one in your organization has applied a schedule to this Look.
 The message Yes, only by you means that you’ve added a scheduled to the Look, but no one else has.
 And the message Yes, by you and one other person (or two other persons or nine other persons or whatever) means that you and someone else have scheduled the Look.
 (There could be other status messages applied, but you get the idea.)
 Knowing whether or not other people have scheduled the Look can be useful if you’re thinking about deleting or moving the Look.

 That’s a good question: can you tell which people have scheduled the Look besides you?
 No, you can’t.
 (Only administrators have access to other people’s schedule.)
 Instead, you only have knowledge of your schedules.
-For example, if you go to the Shared Space and see a little calendar icon, that means that you have applied a schedule to the Look:
+For example, if you go to the Shared folders folder and see a little calendar icon, that means that you have applied a schedule to the Look:

 Has anyone else applied a schedule to the Look?
 Has anyone else applied a schedule to any Look?
 That information is not available to you.